 Oh definitely.
 That’s why it’s named Nice Guy Syndrome.
 If it were something that univerally affected every group of people, it’d be Nice Person Syndrome.
 However the societal views of “you’re entitled to a hot girlfriend” + male privilege means that it’s super encouraged in white cishet guys.

-Anonymous asked: You should queue some stuff on your days off so you don't have to worry or get a coadmin you trust.
+Anonymous said: You should queue some stuff on your days off so you don't have to worry or get a coadmin you trust.

 I should get a co-admin.
 Any applicants?

-Anonymous asked: How does Nice™ syndrome work in the LGBT community?
+Anonymous said: How does Nice™ syndrome work in the LGBT community?
 Are there also like Nice Girls™ and Nice Transguys™ for them?

 a lot of people say Nice Gals and Nice Girls sometimes to distinguish, but honestly Nice Guy and Nice Guy Syndrome can really apply to anyone, regardless of gender or sexuality. also it’s weird to distinguish based on trans or cis.